Skip to Content

 Queen's Garden Trail, Bryce Canyon

 The trail passes by some of the most popular rock formations, including Thor’s Hammer.
-When exploring the Queens Garden, you can feel like a bug wandering through a wonderland of giants for one extra special experience.
+When exploring Queens Garden Trail, you can feel like a bug wandering through a wonderland of giants for one extra special experience.

-The colorful natural sculptures act like ornaments in the queen’s larger-than-life garden but the steep grades make some areas more challenging to hike than others.
+The colorful natural sculptures act like ornaments in the queen’s larger-than-life garden, but the steep grades make some areas more challenging to hike.

 16. Travel the Contrasting Colors of Red Canyon